edwardrodgermartinez/Final-Project-Predictive-Modelling-for-Bicing-Use/README.md

 Gif of data + pictures of additional graphs

+The clearest patterns in the data when looking at number of bikes in use over time is in the daily and weekly seasonality.
+Unsurprisingly, use levels are higher during the day (up to 1200 bikes in use) and much lower during the night.
+Additionally, you can clearly see lower use levels overall on weekends and public holidays vs on weekdays.

+Lastly, we can see that during the day, use levels peak twice, once between 8 and 9AM, and once again between 6 and 7PM.
+These peaks are extremely regular - using SQL queries, I discovered that of the 1000 highest peaks in bicycle use (i.e. 1000 timestamps with the highest number of bikes in use over the 5 months of the database), nearly 70% of them were either between 8-9AM or 6-8PM.

+Show this tableau viz.

+Therefore, the data shows us 3 very regular patterns - high use during the day and low use at night; higher use on weekdays than on weekends; and very reliable peaks in use during 'rush hour' - between 8 and 9AM, and 6 and 8PM (especially 6-7PM).
+While this is not exactly surprising, the reliable concentration of the peaks at rush hour is worth noting.

 ### Rain and Bicing Use ###

 ### Temperature and Bicing Use ###